stennety/mywebsite/_posts/2024-10-03-Privilege-Escalation-WSUS.md

 ----

 Now we verify that the Windows box, once connected to the same network (might require to disable and re-enable the interface) automatically gets an IP address and sets the DNS to our attacker box.
 This is important because changing the DNS settings or any adapter's settings requires admin privileges.

+Opening a Powershell (or cmd) and running `ping wsusserver.domain.internal` should yield the IP of our attacker machine.
+If this is all correct we can proceed with the attack

+# Attack